MartinKanters/martinkanters.github.io/content/posts/2021-07-29-advanced-maven-reactor-use-cases.md

 In Maven 4, Maven keeps a record of the last failed module and allows you to resume the build from the last failed module using just `mvn <args> -r`.

-But this use-case is not about that, because that would not be an advanced scenario.
+But this use case is not about that, because that would not be an advanced scenario.
 This one is about skipping the failed module and continuing the rest of the build.
 While I can imagine some scenarios where it can be useful, if the module is used as a dependency from later modules, this is discouraged.
 It could result in the later module including an old artifact from the local repository as dependency.